juamarCas/SmartGarden/README.md

 The firmware is made using the CMSIS standard except the I2C driver, it uses STM HAL library.
 The flow chart can be seen in the following picture: <br/>
 ![Flow chart](./images/gardemeterFlowChart.jpg)

+### Hardware

+The PCB is made using KiCad.
+You can see the project files here: [Analog Reader](https://github.com/juamarCas/AnalogReader)

 ## Raspberry pi
 The RPI part of the project can be seen here: https://github.com/juamarCas/MQTT_middleware